On the strong approximation and functional limit laws for the increments of the non-overlapping k-spacings processes: Proof

 \subsection{Proof of Theorem \ref{3eme theorem}.}

 5pt We are going to give the main steps of the proof.
-The details are the same as in theorem \ref{2eme theorem}.
-Assume first that $n=mN$.
-Representation (\ref{alpha}) for the empirical process of $m$-spacings, our aim is to prove the following
+The details are the same as in Theorem \ref{2eme theorem}.
+Assume first that $n={Nk}$.
+Keep in mind the representation (\ref{alpha}) for the empirical process of $k$-spacings.
+We are aimed to prove the following

 where